 Vanderbilt Essays That Worked: Analysis

-This essay was written for a different prompt, but the fact that it was successful shows you that it contains features that Vanderbilt likes to see.
+This essay was successful--the applicant was accepted at Vanderbilt!
+The fact that it was successful shows you that it contains features that Vanderbilt likes to see.

-Not everybody had this same educational experience, but that doesn’t mean that you can’t use some of the same ideas in your own work.
-The writer draws a clear line between how they were brought up and the person they are now—you could do a similar thing by connecting the person you are with the activity you’ve chosen to write about.
+Not everybody had this same experience, but that doesn't mean that you can't use some of the same ideas in your own work.
+The writer draws a clear line between their experience working the orchard and the person they are now—you could do a similar thing by connecting the person you are with the activity you've chosen to write about.
 What have you learned about yourself because of what you do?

-What’s most important to take away from this essay is the way that the writer connects the experience of attending their unique school to the person they became.
+What's most important to take away from this essay is the way that the writer connects the experience of working the orchard to the person they became.
 No matter what your education was or what activity you choose to write about, you can do a similar thing in your own essay!

 Don't be afraid of multiple drafts—they make the difference between a good essay and a great one.